 Aldourie Castle – The perfect Scottish castle wedding venue

-Located on the stunning shores of the famous and scenic Loch Ness and facing the magnificent Scottish Highlands, Aldourie Castle, is a truly beautiful wedding and event venue.
-You could say it is the perfect Scottish castle wedding venue, and her’s why?
+Located on the stunning shores of the famous and scenic Loch Ness and facing the magnificent Scottish Highlands, Aldourie Castle, is a truly beautiful wedding and exclusive use venue in Scotland.
+You could say it is the perfect Scottish castle wedding venue, and here’s why.

 The fairytale castle sleeps up to 30 guests in 13 luxury bedrooms.
 Traditionally designed yet, stylish – guest accommodation is spread out across various floors of the castle interweaved amongst its long, spacious corridors and spiralling staircase.

 At this exclusive use venue in Scotland, the main castle rooms can host any type of celebratory event or wedding party as well as welcoming week-long luxury holidays.
 You can even fit in activities such as boating trips to hunt the Loch Ness monster from our very own private jetty on the banks of Loch Ness.

 Your exclusive Scottish castle wedding venue is unique amongst venues in that the castle will only be used by you and your guests.
-This is because we only allow the castle to be booked out to one group at a time. this means, no waiting for the your slot in the marriage register, or other guests getting involved in your celebrations. this will be your day, on your terms.
+This is because we only allow the castle to be booked out to one group at a time.
+This means, no waiting for the your slot in the marriage register, or other guests getting involved in your celebrations. this will be your day, on your terms.
 The true meaning of an exclusive use venue in Scotland.